What is the Human Givens approach?

 Any expectation that is not acted out during the day time is acted out metaphorically in dreams.
 This is referred to as the 'expectation fulfilment theory of dreams'.
 This, Human Givens therapists believe, is why depressed people dream more intensely than non-depressed people and why, typically, depressed people wake up tired and find it difficult to motivate themselves.
 The balance of their natural sleep is upset.

 Human Givens Practice

-Human Givens therapists use a number of techniques to encourage their clients to use their imagination in a healthier way e.g. deep relaxation, visualisation and guided imagery, use of metaphors, which then restores a healthier sleep pattern and lifts the depression.
+Human Givens therapists use a number of techniques to encourage their clients to use their imagination in a healthier way e.g. deep relaxation, visualisation, guided imagery, and use of metaphors, which all help to restore a healthier sleep pattern and lift the depression.

 The theory has been further extended to give a plausible cause for schizophrenia (a waking REM state).
 The Human Givens also has a theoretical explanation and effective treatment for post-traumatic stress disorder (PTSD).

 The Human Givens has been described as the missing heart of the positive psychology movement (the scientific study of “human happiness” and mental well-being, as opposed to mental illness).

 There are two simple models used by Human Givens therapists: APET and RIGAAR.

 The first model describes the process involved in any behaviour or emotional state and helps one to effectively understand and then target predisposing, precipitating and perpetuating factors.